home

 SMEs form the micro base of the private sector.
 However, planning for private sector development requires expertise in integrating development practice and enterprise development skills.
 The Institute's experience in modeling enterprise development and cluster development programmes equips it to offer such services .Some of the examples are as follows :

 Institution development is a challenging area in the modern world.
-Building up an institution enquires specialized skills, which many organisations, especially NGO's, often lack.
-The Institute offers support in the following areas: Training; Mentoring; Linkages; Marketing; Linkages; and Marketing.Direct consultancy services are also offered through sister institutions of the Institute.
-The Institute, in this context, also works with international partners.
+Building up an institution requires specialized skills.
+The Institute offers support in this area, individually and through sister institutions; it also works with international partners.

 The Institute, having 'SME Communication' as one of its key theme areas, is meticulous on ensuring that information is appropriately converted into knowledge resources, and subsequently into media resources.
 Through the ISED Media Resources Centre (IMRC), the Institute offers such services to the media, international, national, and vernacular.
 Friends from the media are invited to log in on ISED Media Resources Centre for mutual benefit.